Ekinrin-Adde: Location

 Ekinrin-Adde is located in Ijumu Local Government Area of Kogi state and bordered by Iyamoye and Egbeda Egga.
 Ekinrin-Adde is 20 minutes drive from Ekiti state and shares other cultures with villages on the same axis.

 Culture

 The Ekinrin-Adde people are united by several practices such as Egungun (masquerade) festival.
 Masquerades usually parade during a particular season and also when an eminent person who holds or who is in a position of authority dies.
-Notable masquerades includes the Olori Owo (women are forbidden from seeing them), Oyoyo (comes out during the Emindin festival) and the Ajibele masquerade.
-Another cultural festival usually carried out on the 20th day of June every year is the Emidin festival.
-The “Emindin” festival is usually called out by the omo agba people from Ona the royal clan.
+Notable masquerades includes the Olori Owo or Iro masquerades (women are forbidden from seeing them) and it belongs to the Ekinrin aboriginals.
+Iro masquerade is as old as Ekinrin itself as it was created by Akinrin himself.
+There is also Oyoyo (comes out during the Emindin festival) and the Ajibele, Ajoriga masquerade.
+Other masquerades includes Onigabon, Inun Oko and Okura (Okura appear to have gone into extinction).

+Another cultural festival usually carried out on the 20th day of June every year is the Emindin festival.
+The “Emindin” festival is usually called out by the Omo Agba people from Ona the royal clan.

 Geography

 The general nature of Ekinrin-Adde land is predominantly Savannah with undulating plains.
 There are deep hills, which marks the eastern and western edge.
 The soil is light brown, sandy and a little lateritic on the plain stony soil in the hills with rare patches of red earth.
 Due to the nature of the soil, most of the residents are farmers and common farm produce include yam, cassava, pepper, beans, cocoyam, melon and palm oil.